Anand Prakash Maheshwari: Literary life

-Penning down his well analysed real life experiences, Dr. Maheshwari has authored more than a dozen books, the latest one being "HUKUM"- 2020 (LiFi Publications, New Delhi), focusing on some poignant facets of human life.
-A recipient of the prestigious Govind Ballav Pant Award, his books and anthologies have been fore-worded by luminaries like Dr. APJ Abdul Kalam, former President of India, Ved Marwah, former Governor of Manipur, Gen. V K Singh, former Army Chief, Ruskin Bond, renowned litterateur and Kuldeep Nayar and Chandan Mitra, well known journalists.
+Penning down his real life experiences, Dr. Maheshwari has authored more than a dozen books, the latest one being "HUKUM"- 2020 (LiFi Publications, New Delhi).
+A recipient of the Govind Ballav Pant Award, his books and anthologies have been fore-worded by luminaries like Dr. APJ Abdul Kalam, former President of India, Ved Marwah, former Governor of Manipur, Gen. V K Singh, former Army Chief, Ruskin Bond, and Kuldeep Nayar and Chandan Mitra, well known journalists.